 July 31, 2014- Swannanoa, NC- - Asheville-area based Alliance AutoGas (AAG) recently received from the Western North Carolina Regional Air Quality Agency (WNCRAQA) a Clean Air Excellence Award the Special Award category.
 Board chairman, Brit Loving presented the award to Tom Cheatham, business development manager with Alliance Auto Gas and Matthew Parsons, business development specialist with Alliance AutoGas.

 [photo, left to right: Mathew Parsons, Business Development Specialist Alliance AutoGas, Tom Cheatham, Business Development Manager, Alliance AutoGas, and WNCRAQA Board Chair Brit Lovin.]

 The Alternative Fuels and Advanced Vehicles Data Center

 Fuel Fact of the Week

-What are the key terms to know when discussing biodiesel fuel, vehicles, and infrastructure?
+What are the key terms and considerations I should remember when discussing emissions?

 When discussing emissions, it is important to use the appropriate terms, know the context, and present a complete picture.
 The U.S. Department of Energy (DOE) has a number of tools and resources available to understand and calculate the emissions benefits of alternative fuels and vehicles (see below).
 But first, let’s get back to the basics.